ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/configuration/conventions/querying.dotnet.markdown

 {CODE querying_consistency_2@ClientApi\Configuration\Conventions\Querying.cs /}

+Then the client will wait 15 seconds for non-stale results, using an etag of a last written document within a session as a cut-off point.
+If after that time the results are still stale, then `TimeoutException` will be thrown.

 {DANGER:Beware of `AlwaysWaitForNonStaleResultsAsOfLastWrite` overuse}
 The indexing mechanism in RavenDB is built on [a BASE model](../../faq/transaction-support#base-for-query-operations).
 In order to avoid querying consistency pitfalls in the future you need to consider this at the data modeling phase.